kubicle/nice-emitter/README.md

 - extra memory: for the binding function
 - extra CPU: to create/compile the binding function, then to run it each time the event is emitted

-To avoid some of the costs of "bind" you could also use a pretty ugly "self" variable:
+To avoid some of the costs of "bind" you could also use a (rather ugly) `self` variable:
 ```JavaScript
 var self = this;
 emitter.on('tap', function () { self.myMethod(); });